ceramicnetwork/.github/OVERVIEW.md

 #### Policies

 Tiles are used to define more explicit, specific terms around the design of a particular service or the access control requirements and permissions needed to access it.
-For example, policies might define the data model for an application, terms and requirements of a service, or the permissions set by a user to access their data.
+For example, policies can define the data model for an application, terms and requirements of a service, or the permissions set by a user to access their data.

 - **Collection Policy**: Used to define an app's data model (database types plus references to schema tiles)
 - **Service Policy**: ToS and requirements for using a resource, may include service endpoint and payment info